eddiesurman/ENG311/Workshops/Voyant Tools/README.md

-This file contains links to the additional resources connected with the first of three workshops on "Voyant Tools"
+This file contains links to the additional resources connected with the three workshops on "Voyant Tools"

-Sample
+# Workshop 1
+## Resources
 Mendenhall, T. C. “THE CHARACTERISTIC CURVES OF COMPOSITION.”
 Science ns-9, no. 214S (1887): 237–46. http://www.jstor.org.ccl.idm.oclc.org/stable/1764604

+# Workshop 2

+## Resources

+# Workshop 3

-Resources
+## Resources